iabhijith/subnetwork_inference/blogpost.md

 ## Introduction

 Uncertainty is the only certainty there is and it is imperative for any "intelligent" system to recognize and account for the uncertainty inherent in the world around it.
 In recent years machine learning and deep learning models have become ubiquitous with wide-ranging applications from medical diagosis to self-driving cars.
-Many of these models are trained on data which is often noisy, incomplete and susceptible to distributional shifts .
+Many of these models are trained on data which is often noisy, incomplete and susceptible to distributional shifts.
 This leads to uncertainty in the model's predictions.
 Therefore, it is essential to measure the uncertainty and have human supervision in the loop especially when the model is deployed for making decisions in safety-critical applications.

 Neural networks (NNs) are universal function approximators [Cybenko, 1989; Hornik et al., 1989].
 Recently, Deep Neural Networks (DNNs) in particular have achieved tremendous success in learning and generalizing complex patterns and relationships in the data ranging from computer vision to natural language.
 Yet they are prone to overfitting and are often overconfident in their predictions [Guo et al., 2017].
 Uncertainty can be braodly classified into two categories - epistemic and aleatoric uncertainity.
 While aleatoric uncertainity is because of the noise in the data, epistemic uncertainty is caused by lack of data or distributional shift in the data.
 Bayesian deep learning (BDL) provides a principled framework to address epistemic uncertainity in neural networks.
 Additionally, bayesian deep learning also provides a way to incorporate prior knowledge into the model, systematically tune the hyperparameters and also help in addressing the problem of catastrophic forgetting [Kirkpatrick et al., 2016] in continual learning.

-Inspite of the theoretical advantages as mentioned above, bayesian deep learning has not been widely adopted in practice mainly because of the computational challenges in estimating the posterior distribution of the parameters.
-In this context, the paper [Bayesian Deep Learning via Subnetwork Inference](https://arxiv.org/abs/2007.06823) by Daxberger et. al, 2021 proposes a simple and cost-effective method to approximate the posterior distribution of the parameters by infering over a subset of network parameters instead of the full network parameters.
-They empirically show that such a subnetwork inference achieves  In this blogpost, we will mainly discuss the contributions of the paper by Daxberger et. al, 2021 with a special emphasis on subnetwork select strategy based on Wasserstein distance.
+Inspite of the theoretical advantages as mentioned above, bayesian deep learning has not been widely adopted in practice especially because of the computational challenges in estimating the posterior distribution of the parameters.
+In this context, the paper [Bayesian Deep Learning via Subnetwork Inference](https://arxiv.org/abs/2007.06823) by Daxberger et. al, 2021 [2] proposes a simple and cost-effective method to approximate the posterior distribution of the parameters by infering over a subset of network parameters instead of the full network parameters.
+They empirically show that subnetwork inference achieves considerable results on a variety of datasets.
+In this blogpost, we will mainly discuss the contributions of the paper by Daxberger et. al, 2021 [2] with a special emphasis on their subnetwork select strategy based on Wasserstein distance.
+Starting with a brief background on bayesian deep learning, we will introduce various popular methods available for estimating the posterior distribution of the parameters, their advantages and disadvantages followed by a detailed exposition of the subnetwork inference method.
+Finally, we will discuss two new subnetwork selection strategies that we propose as an extension and do a comparative analysis of their performance on various datasets.

 ## Background

 From a probabilistic standpoint, optimizing a neural network is equivalent to finding a point estimate of the parameters of the network.
 Depending on the loss function used for optimization, it can either viewed as a Maximum Likelihood Estimate (MLE) or a Maximum A Posteriori (MAP) estimate.
 In either case the uncertainty in the parameters of the model is not captured.
 Bayesian deep learning on the other hand moves towards estimating the distribution of the parameters.
-In the bayesian paradigm, given a dataset $\mathcal D = \{(\mathbf x_i, y_i)\}_{i=1}^N$, the goal is to estimate the posterior distribution of the parameters $\mathbf w$ given the data $\mathcal D$.
+In the bayesian paradigm, given a dataset $\mathcal D = \{(\mathbf x_i, y_i)\}_{i=1}^N$, where $\mathbf x_i$ and $\mathbf y_i$ are the inputs and target respectively, the goal is to estimate the posterior distribution of the parameters $\mathbf w$ given the data $\mathcal D$.
 Assuming a prior distribution $p(\mathbf w)$, the posterior distribution is given by

 $$
 \begin{align}
- p(\mathbf w| \mathcal D) &= p(\mathbf w | \mathbf y, \mathbf X)
+ p(\mathbf w| \mathcal D) &= p(\mathbf w | \mathbf y, \mathbf X) \nonumber \\
  &= \frac{p(\mathbf y |  \mathbf X, \mathbf w) p(\mathbf w)}{\int p(\mathbf y |  \mathbf X, \mathbf w) p(\mathbf w) d\mathbf w} \tag{1}
 \end{align}
 $$